Who does the Watchtower say will be Resurrected?

 This is a surprising assertion considering the number of Watchtower interpretive oscillations in regards to this very doctrine of the Resurrection.

 Russell viewed Jesus and Jehovah as fair and loving; quite different to the Jehovah described by Rutherford and preached about to this day.
 Russell believed that virtually all mankind would survive Armageddon to be given a probationary chance in paradise.
 There they would learn about God in order to make an educated choice as to whether they wish to follow him.
 Only those that actively and knowingly fight against God during Armageddon would not be given that chance.
-Russell also believed that everyone will be resurrected, including Adam and those from the days of Noah, in line with Scriptures such as 1 Corinthians 15:22;
+Russell also believed that everyone will be resurrected, including Adam and those from the days of Noah, in line with Scripture.

-Over time, the Watchtower has made God more demanding, describing times such as Noah's Flood, Sodom and Gomorrah and Jesus' day as judgment periods, with no resurrection hope.
+Over time, Watchtower made God more demanding, describing times such as Noah's Flood, Sodom and Gomorrah and Jesus' day as "judgment periods," with no resurrection hope.

 "That they might be really accountable at such times, he caused testimony to be given that they might know the issue and make their decision, by which they would determine their destiny, independent of any inherited condemnation from Adam.
 One of such judgment periods was the flood of Noah's day, prior to which Noah preached righteousness.
 Another was the fiery end of Sodom and Gomorrah, which cities saw warning miracles by angels and heard testimony from Lot before the rain of fire fell.
 In Jesus' day it was a time of judgment and he warned certain Jewish cities of a fate like that upon Sodom and Gomorrah, and judged certain scribes and Pharisees fit for the eternal destruction of Gehenna."
 Watchtower 1952 Jun 1 pp.334

-Those that do not agree with the Watchtower Society, and die between 1914 and Armageddon, likewise lose any hope of a resurrection.
+Those that do not agree with Watchtower, and die between 1914 and Armageddon, likewise lose any hope of a resurrection.

 "Similarly, unrepentant apostates go, at death, not to Sheol, or Hades, but to Gehenna.
 (Hebrews 6:4-8; 2 Peter 2:1) The same is true of dedicated Christians who persist in willful sin or those who "shrink back."
 They will, therefore, not be resurrected."
 Watchtower 1982 Apr 1 p.27

-All those destroyed at Armageddon also lose any hope of a resurrection.
+All those destroyed at Armageddon also loose any hope of a resurrection.

 "Yes, the destruction of the gross sinners in those cities was eternal, as will be the destruction of the wicked at the end of the present system of things."
 Watchtower 1990 Apr 15 p.20

-What an unreasonable concept, inspired by Rutherford, that God would condemn imperfect people to everlasting destruction, in most cases with no knowledge of the Watchtower God or his requirements.
+It is unreasonable to conclude that Jehovah would condemn imperfect people to everlasting destruction, in most cases with no knowledge of Watchtower's teachings about his requirements.
 The ongoing changes to this teaching are indication that God's spirit did not direct the Watchtower to conclude that Jehovah judges imperfect humans to everlasting destruction.

 "The death of Christ secures for Adam and all of his race one full opportunity for salvation and no more.
 The majority have died in heathenish darkness without any opportunity; and many in Christian lands have disregarded their opportunity, as did the people of Capernaum.
 All must be brought to a full knowledge of their privileges in Christ and then all rejecters will be destroyed."
 Watchtower 1920 Oct 15 p.316